taylormleigh/studio/README.md

 - **Multiple Game Modes:** Play classic Klondike Solitaire, Freecell, and Spider.
 - **Customizable Rules:**
-    - Solitaire: Choose between drawing 1 or 3 cards from the stock.
     - Spider: Play with 1, 2, or 4 suits for varying difficulty.
 - **Modern & Responsive UI:** A clean, high-contrast interface that works on all screen sizes, from mobile to desktop.
 - **Drag & Drop and Click-to-Move:** Move cards by dragging them or by simply clicking on them for faster play (can be toggled in settings).